 Top tips for a budget friendly garden

-We’ve teamed up with Marshalls, who supply garden products to our Beautiful Borders and Showcase Gardens at BBC Gardeners’ World Spring Fair, to give you five top tips to make the most of your garden on a budget – so you can enjoy it with friends and family all year round.
+We’ve teamed up with Marshalls, who supply garden products to our Beautiful Borders and small space gardens at BBC Gardeners’ World Autumn Fair, to give you five top tips to make the most of your garden on a budget – so you can enjoy it with friends and family all year round.

 Consider building your own planters or outdoor seating using waste wood from another project, or you can access timber from your local builders’ merchant.
 Take inspiration from social media and online guides– there are plenty of tools available online to truly “do it yourself”.
 You could also think about creating your very own kitchen garden – and we don’t mean a high-flying al fresco restaurant!
 Convert a section of your garden into a vegetable patch and “grow your own”, so you can enjoy a new past time while watching the pennies too.

 Perhaps the easiest and cheapest way to give your patio a quick boost is to add new plants for a pop of colour, they can look especially great in a mix of different sized pots set at angles on natural coloured paving.
 Whether you go for pansies, or you opt for swathes of violet lobelia, good old-fashioned begonias, prolific geraniums with their distinctive scent, or sweet busy lizzies, you’ll enjoy vibrant colours which will freshen up any patio.
 You can also be safe in the knowledge that you’re creating a beautifully biodiverse space in your very own home.